wex-exchange/api-doc/trade-api.md

 Example of using nonce values:

-1 запрос: nonce=1 \
+1 request: nonce=1 \
-2 запрос: nonce=2 \
+2 request: nonce=2 \
-3 запрос: nonce=10 \
+3 request: nonce=10 \
-4 запрос: nonce=10 — an error will be displayed, because nonce is equal to the previous request \
+4 request: nonce=10 — an error will be displayed, because nonce is equal to the previous request \
-5 запрос: nonce=11 \
+5 request: nonce=11 \
-6 запрос: nonce=9 — an error will be displayed, because nonce is smaller than the nonce value in the API key
+6 request: nonce=9 — an error will be displayed, because nonce is smaller than the nonce value in the API key

 Minimum nonce value - 1, maximum - 4294967294.
 To reset the nonce value you need to create a new key.